When do you need each of these? Learn the meaning behind these common cleaning terms.

 It doesn’t kill germs, but by removing them, it lowers their numbers and the risk of spreading infection.

-Depending on the type of disinfectant used, the product may need to be left on surfaces for as little as 20 minutes or as long as 12 hours.
+Depending on which disinfectant was used, it may be necessary to leave the product on surfaces for 20 minutes or 12 hours.

 What Is Considered a Disinfectant?

-According to EPA standards, a disinfectant must kill 99.999 percent of germs, compared to 99.9 percent for sanitizers.
-While this difference might seem minimal, it can make a huge difference in reducing the spread of infection.
+EPA standards require that a disinfectant kills 99.999% of germs.
+This is in contrast to 99.9% for sanitizers.
+Although this may seem like a small difference, it can make all the difference in reducing the spread and severity of infection.

 Sterilization is a process typically used by professionals in settings such as hospitals.